Biden goes straight from G7 to Hollywood fundraiser, balancing geopolitics with his reelection bid

 That post-conviction bump came after Trump and the Republican Party announced collecting $76 million in April, far exceeding Biden and the Democrats' $51 million for the month and narrowing a fundraising advantage Biden built earlier in the race.

-The money race aside, Biden missing the Ukraine summit means Vice President Kamala Harris is being deployed for her own whirlwind trip — leaving Washington for Switzerland and dashing back in a little more than 24 hours.
+With Biden absent at the gathering on Ukraine, Harris is making the trip to Switzerland and back in a little more than 24 hours.

-At a joint appearance with Ukrainian President Volodymyr Zelenskyy at the G7 summit, Biden said Harris would be a strong representative of the U.S. in Switzerland.
-But Zelenskyy previously suggested that Biden's not attending was "not a strong decision."
+At a joint appearance with Ukrainian President Volodymyr Zelenskyy at the G7 summit, Biden said Harris would be a strong representative of his administration at the meeting.
+But Zelenskyy previously suggested that it was "not a strong decision" for Biden to miss the event.

 “I would want President Biden to be personally present,” he said late last month, predicting that Putin would “stand and applaud” Biden not coming.
 Putin and Russian representatives also aren't going to the summit.